-Interview with Caleb Martin, Owner of Bookworm Bookstore in Portland, Oregon
+Interview with Ethan Saunders, Owner of Ink & Quill Calligraphy Studio in Portland, Oregon

-2. What were some of the challenges you faced when starting your business?
+3. What were some of the biggest challenges you faced when starting your business?

-7. What advice would you give to someone looking to start their own bookstore?
+7. What advice would you give to someone interested in starting their own calligraphy business?

 Shop Stories is designed to provide inspiration through stories about ecommerce success.
 Articles on this site including names, businesses, locations and any other element of the story have been created with a combination of human inspiration and generative AI.
 Articles may contain inaccuracies, untruths and possibly incorrect or dangerous advice.
 Use at your own risk.